|

 publications link at left).

-Over the past several years, Dr. Poppper has been
+Over the past several years, I have been

 involved in the organization of several international meetings on